rlhk/appxigon-101/README.md

 - `Enter`/`ArrowRight`: Next slide
 - `ArrowLeft`: Previous slide

 Refer to `/src/schema/appxigon-101.yml` for the App schema.
-Including the definition of the said hotkeys
+Including the definition of the said hotkeys.

 For custom functions: see `/src/appxigon-functions`